cowchimp/rpi-ili9341-lcd/README.md

 ## Installation

-⚠️ This package was designed to be used with the [rpio](https://github.com/jperkin/node-rpio) library.
+⚠️ This package was designed to be used with the [rpio](https://github.com/jperkin/node-rpio) library for Node.js.
 Please make sure that you have [rpio](https://www.npmjs.com/package/rpio) installed and set-up according to its [system requirements](https://www.npmjs.com/package/rpio#important-system-requirements).

 ```bash